 Build where the way you operate is the difference

 The problem appears when the process you want to systematize is precisely what makes your company different.
-The way a brokerage structures its operations, the way a consumer goods group watches market prices, or the way a law firm recovers its internal knowledge is not a standard: it is part of its advantage.
-And an off-the-shelf product, by definition, is designed for the market average, not for you.
+Think of how a brokerage structures its operations.
+Of how a consumer goods group watches market prices.
+Of how a law firm recovers its internal knowledge.
+That way of working is part of its competitive advantage, and an off-the-shelf product is designed for the market average.

 When you put your differentiator inside a generic product, one of two things happens.
-Either you deform your operation to fit the software — giving up the very thing that made you different — or you fill the system with exceptions, integrations and parallel spreadsheets until the initial «saving» has evaporated into maintenance and patches.
-On that ground, custom is not a luxury: it is the only option that respects the way you work instead of imposing someone else’s.
+Either you deform your operation to fit the software, giving up the very thing that made you different.
+Or you fill the system with exceptions, integrations and parallel spreadsheets.
+A couple of years later, the initial “saving” has evaporated into maintenance and patches.

-The honest comparison is not «product license» versus «cost to build».
-It is the total cost of operating over years.
-An off-the-shelf product that does not fit is paid for in daily friction: the manual work still needed because the system does not cover your case, the errors that appear in the seams between tools that do not talk to each other, the dependence on a provider whose roadmap is not yours.
+Compare the total cost of operating over years; the license is only the visible part of that bill.
+An off-the-shelf product that does not fit is paid for in daily friction.
+In the manual work still needed because the system does not cover your case.
+In the errors that appear in the seams between tools that do not talk to each other.
+In the dependence on a provider whose roadmap is not yours.

 A well-built custom system inverts that equation.
 It orders your operation with your logic, your data and your permissions, and becomes an asset that stays inside your company.
-The cost is upfront and visible; the cost of forcing a generic product is spread over time, and that is why it deceives.
+The cost is upfront and visible.
+The cost of forcing a generic product spreads over time, and that is why it deceives.

 The decision, process by process